emmanueltamburini/boilerplate-react-native-app/README.md

 ## ComponentsApp README

-This application has designed to simulate a Pokedex, in this app you will be able to watch every pokemon and their descriptions in a very friendly interface.
+This application has designed to create a basic configuration app to start any project from this app.
+It has a stack navigator, Icons, ThemeContext and some useful components and hooks.

 ### Getting started